 These are the states that participate in the CF/SF program: AL, AR, AZ, CA, CO, CT, D.C.*, DE, GA, HI, ID, IN, KS, LA, ME, MD, MA, MI*, MN, MS, MO, MT, NE, NJ, NM, NC, ND, OH, OK, PA, SC, WI.

 NOTE: Participation does not mean that the state may not still require you to file the forms with their agency.
-Many states require forms that report state withholding to be filed direct to the state.
+Most states require forms that report state withholding to be filed direct to the state.

 Please verify the requirements directly with the Department of Revenue for the state in question.
 Click Here